appsmithorg/appsmith-docs/website/docs/connect-data/reference/anthropic.md

 <dd>

 These messages help shape the behavior of the model's responses and can be used to add personality, offer instructions, or guide the model in generating more contextually relevant outputs.
-For instance, in a customer service chatbot, you can design a system prompt that guides the AI to embrace a friendly and supportive demeanor when addressing user queries about products.
+For example, you can use the system message to give personality to the responses or add task-specific instructions, like:

+ "You are a chat assistant designed to provide friendly and helpful responses to user inquiries.
+Aim to maintain a positive and supportive tone throughout the conversation, offering clear guidance and assistance."

 </dd>